-The membership comprises of students and key members of the administrative and academic staff.
-Ideally the 20 students members are a mix of genders, international & local students and programs.
+The membership comprises of students and key members of the Business School administrative and academic staff.
+Ideally the student members are a mix of gender, international & local students and programs.

-As students complete their studies and leave the uni vacancies arise and calls for new members are made each year around March.
+As students complete their studies and leave the university vacancies arise and calls for new members are made each year around March.

 The group meets four times a year, twice per semester.
 If you would like to attend please contact Sharon Wallis.

 - May 21

 - Sept 3

 If you are unable to participate in the SLATE or if your concern is not Business School wide you can also voice your concerns via the Feedback button on the Current Students web page of the Business School website which will take you to the We Listen feedback page.
 If you enter feedback here you can be assured that you are not identified to your lecturer.
 This information goes to the Undergraduate and Postgraduate Program Advisers.